marcoacierno/Pastebin/README.md

 # Bugs

 # ToDo
-* Activity to show local pastes
+* Rewrite of the entire source code!

 # Photos - and more